Enegnei/JacobAppelbaumLeavesTor/JacobAppelbaumLeavesTor.md

 ### DEF CON

-On July 30th 2017, the '[Transparency Report](https://archive.fo/Eo5Mi#selection-547.0-551.231)' for **DEF CON 25** noted that Appelbaum was banned from the conference, not based on any reported incident at their own event but "news reports and community forums" about "potential bad actors."
+On July 30th 2017, the '[Transparency Report](https://archive.fo/Eo5Mi#selection-547.0-551.231)' for **DEF CON 25** noted that Appelbaum was banned from the conference, not based on an incident report at their event but "news reports and community forums" about "potential bad actors."

 ### The Intercept